FAQ Contact

 • Do they have significant conflicts of interest?

 • Are there any conflicts of interest with the products they promote?
-(If the majority of the program/protocol they create for you is pushing one brand / product line, there is likely a strong commission incentive for them to sell those products.
-This adds a degree of bias, and limits you (the patient) from other products in the marketplace which may actually be better suited.
-Some practitioners tell their patients they need to take certain supplements, and then recommend a catalog of products from either their own company or a brand with which they are affiliated with.
+(If the majority of the program/protocol a practitioner creates for you pushes one brand / product line, there is likely a strong commission incentive for them to sell you those products.
+This adds a degree of bias, and limits you (the patient) from other products in the marketplace which might actually be better suited.
+It's common practice in the HTMA industry for practitioners to tell their patients they need to take certain supplements only to then recommend a catalog of products from either their own company or a brand or the lab with which they are affiliated with.
 While an occasional incentivized recommendation may certainly be valid and fair, the bulk of any protocol ideally should not be profit driven in favor of the practitioner).

 • Are they able to explain the mental health connections to HTMA patterns?